rabbitprincess/builderism/README.md

 # optimism_node
-user-friendly tool to build your optimism
+user-friendly tool to build your optimism mainnet

 ## configuration
 ```